camiloahm/findstore/README.md

 * Static Factory Method

 ### Build
-The App is packaged with Gradle, to build this app you can execute in the root
+The App is packaged with Gradle, to build and run this app you can execute in the root file this command
 ```
 $ ./gradlew build && java -jar build/libs/findstore-1.0.jar
 ```

 ### Dependency Injection Framework

-This is a web app, so I decided to use a Spring.
-I use Spring Rest to expose the rest API, spring boot to package the app and Spring dependency Injection
+This is a web app, so I decided to use Spring.
+I use Spring Rest to expose the rest API, springboot to package the app and Spring dependency Injection to invert control and decouple in modules and services.

 ### Logs